kunihiro-dev/mygit/README.md

 # MyGit

-This tool copies the ignored files.
+This tool create git repository and copies the ignored files.

 # Usage